toralf/tinderbox/README.md

 ```bash
 start_img.sh <image>
 ```
-The wrapper *bwrap.sh* handles all sandbox related actions and gives control to *job.sh* which is the heart of the tinderbox.

 Without any arguments all symlinks in *~/run* are processed.

+The wrapper *bwrap.sh* handles all sandbox related actions and starts *job.sh* within that image.

 ### stop an image